-This is the third of a three-course sequence in calculus.
+The third of a three-course sequence in calculus.
 Topics include vector valued functions, calculus of functions of more than one variable, partial derivatives, multiple integration, Green's Theorem, Stokes' Theorem, and divergence theorem.

 284 LINEAR ALGEBRA 3 UNITS C-ID MATH 250